anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 SDNo controllers can request Underlay Networking encapsulation and mapping to be done by signalling to an SDNu controller.
 There are however today no standardized way for this signalling and by that there is a missing reference point and API description in this architecture.

 Multiple instances of Container as a Service (CaaS) Virtualization Layers running on an Infrastructure as a Service (IaaS) Virtual Infrastructure Layer could make use of the IaaS layer to handle the required Underlay Networking separation.
-In these cases, the IaaS Virtualisation Infrastructure Manager (VIM) could include a SDNu control interface enabling automation.
+In these cases, the IaaS Virtualisation Infrastructure Manager (VIM) could include an SDNu control interface enabling automation.

 > **Note:** The Reference Model describes a logical separation of SDNu and SDNo interfaces to clarify the separation of administrative domains where applicable.
 In real deployment cases an Operator can select to deploy a single SDN controller instance that implements all needed administrative domain separations or have separate SDN controllers for each administrative domain.
 A common deployment scenario today is to use a single SDN controller handling both Underlay and Overlay Networking which works well in the implementations where there is only one administrative domain that owns both the HW Infrastructure and the single Virtual Infrastructure instance.
 However a shared Underlay Network that shall ensure separation must be under the control of the shared HW Infrastructure Layer.
 One consequence of this is that the Reference Architectures must not model collapsed SDNo and SDNu controllers since each SDNo must stay unaware of other deployed implementations in the Virtual Infrastructure Layer running on the same HW Infrastructure.